fennerm/pmultinom/README.md

 # pmultinom

-You're probably here because you've noticed that the multinomial cumulative distribution function is absent from the core libraries.
+You're probably here because you've noticed that the multinomial cumulative distribution function is absent from the R core libraries.
 This package fills that gap.
 It's implemented in C++ for efficiency and syntax you're probably familiar with.

 ## Installation